hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 #### 8.1.1 Object

 We have already used many of the ready-made objects in Java.
 For example, ArrayLists are objects.
 Each separate list consists of information related to it; that is, the state of the object.
 Functionality is also contained in the ArrayList objects: the methods by which the state of the object can be altered.
-As an example, there are two ArrayList objects in the following piece of code, cities and countries :
+As an example, here are two ArrayList objects in the following piece of code, `cities` and `countries` :

 ```java
 public static void main(String[] args) {